hominidae/InsectsArctic/README.md

 The data included in this repository are from specimens that I and others at Polar Knowledge Canada, the University of Guelph, ARCBIO, and other participants collected in the communities of Cambridge Bay, Kugluktuk, Gjoa Haven, and Kugaaruk.

-It is attached to this repository as a 7Zip archive titled "Data.7z".
-However, since all of these data have relied on public funds the data is generally considered to be open source.
-You can also download these data from BOLD directly and it will be part of any search there too.
+It is attached to this repository as a 7Zip archive titled "data.7z".
+Simply extract to a folder called "data/"

 Since the sequencing data has been downloaded as FASTA format files, the use of the R library "phylotools" to read the FASTA format, selecting the data required and exporting as TSV was used.